 Over the past few years of sharing Ballerina Bites with you all, I've really grown in terms of my cooking skills.

 If you're an O.G.
-B.B. follower, than I'm sure you've seen my growth from being a rather restricted recipe developer, to someone who's willing to try everything, there's no boundaries.
+B.B. follower, then I'm sure you've seen my growth from being a rather restricted recipe developer, to someone who's willing to try everything, there's no boundaries.

 Today I'm able to create a recipe without the fear of it being a "flop," as I understand the key elements (especially in vegan cooking) in-order to make it a success in flavour, texture and presentation.